-Values listed for shear and peel strengths are for 4 out of 5 test specimens; the 5th specimen can be as low as 80% of the listed values Also for hot air and ultrasonic seaming methods Values listed for shear and peel strengths are for Elongation measurements should be accessed
+Values listed for shear and peel strengths are for 4 out of 5 test specimens; the 5th specimen can be as low as 80% of the listed values 1.
+Also for hot air and ultrasonic seaming methods 2.
+Values listed for shear and peel strengths are for 3.
+Elongation measurements should be omitted for 3.